stephaniegoltz/stephaniegoltz/README.md

 # 💫 About Me
-# Welcome to my GitHub
+Welcome to my GitHub!

-This is where I share the projects I’m working on — from web apps to collaborative builds and the occasional experiment while exploring new ideas.
+This is where I share the projects I’m working on, from web apps to collaborative builds and the occasional experiment while exploring new ideas.

 I mainly work with Java and Python, and I enjoy building features, solving problems, and turning ideas into something that actually works.
 A lot of my projects involve working with others, where I contribute to both development and overall design.